-Mona: You know dragons aren't real right?
-But the rest of that is part of Medieval History, plus so much more!
+Mona: You know dragons aren't real, right?
+But the rest of that is part of medieval history, plus so much more!
 Silk and spice-laden caravans, elaborate mosques, religious wars, Mongol invaders, African empires, the Great Wall of China, Machu Picchu, Viking raids, scientific innovation, and so much more!
 A LOT happens in the Middle Ages.
+This is an important part of history because the world is transitioning from a

 This is an important part of history because the world is transitioning from a few major civilizations surrounded by simple farming communities and hunter-gatherer peoples into a world full of complex and diverse human cultures all over the globe.